wdporter/i-am-that-vuepress/53-desires-fulfilled-breed-more-desires/readme.md

-# 53. Desires Fulfilled Breed More Desires
+# 53. Desires fulfilled Breed More Desires

 >… desires fulfilled breed more desires.
 Keeping away from all desires and contentment in what comes by itself is a very fruitful state — a precondition